caughey1/trash-classifier-cs131/README.md

 This puts images in `data/dataset-resized/` (one folder per class).

-**Step 2 — build train / val / test lists:**
+**Step 2: build train / val / test lists:**

 ```bash
 python src/split_data.py
 ```

 That writes three files in `splits/`: about 70% train, 13% validation, 17% test.
-We use TrashNet's official split so our numbers are comparable to other work.
+We use TrashNet's original split so our numbers are comparable to other work.

 ## Train the model